Prospective Applicants

 • Has previously completed the General Biology or General Chemistry requirement

-Knowledge-based testing does not satisfy any of the prerequisites.
+• Knowledge-based testing or experiential experience does not satisfy any of the prerequisites.

 The program does not award or grant advanced placement credit for courses within the program curriculum.

-1. Submit a personal statement on their desire to become a Physician Assistant.
+1. Submit a personal writing statement to the question in CASPA.

 • It is recommended that students obtain direct patient care hours in different medical settings, e.g., hospice, assisted living facility, hospital, underserved areas/countries, etc.